Salary/Overtime Dispute Attorneys

 If you believe you are not receiving fair compensation for the overtime hours you have worked, contact Potts Law Firm for your free consultation with one of our experienced lawyers.

 Violations of the FLSA require your employer to pay the following damages:

-- Unpaid overtime wage
+- Unpaid overtime wages